sille1994/Optimization-of-Hyperparameters-in-a-Convolution-Neural-Network/README.md

 Open the terminal and make sure you are in the "cmse802_spring2020_hyperparamterop"- folder. <br/>
 Then run:  <br/>
-    - pip install ./Software/requirements.txt  <br/>

-Or

-Open the terminal and make sure you are in the "cmse802_spring2020_hyperparamterop"- folder. <br/>
-Then run:  <br/>
     - make init  <br/>
     - conda activate ./envs  <br/>